 The blended (year-over-year) revenue growth rate for Q1 2024 of 4.2% is above the estimate of 3.5% at the end of the first quarter (March 31).
 Eight sectors have recorded an increase in their revenue growth rate or a decrease in their revenue decline since the end of the quarter due to upward revisions to revenue estimates and positive revenue surprises, led by the Financials (to 7.2% from 3.2%) sector.
-The Financials sectors has also been the largest contributor to the increase in revenues for the index since the end of the quarter.
+The Financials sector has also been the largest contributor to the increase in revenue growth rate or an increase in their revenue decline since the end of the quarter.
 On the other hand, three sectors have recorded a decrease in their revenue growth rate or an increase in their revenue decline since the end of the quarter due to downward revisions to revenue estimates and negative revenue surprises, led by the Utilities (to -7.8% from -3.3%) sector.